fmarino-ipzs/test-doc-rst/docs/en/index.rst

 Technical Documentation
 ====================================================

-This document provides the technical architecture, implementation framework and design requirements to be adopted by the System Technical Solutions.
+This document provides the technical architecture, implementation framework, and design requirements to be adopted by the System Technical Solutions.

 ..
 Index of content
 .. ----------------